 To ensure that all retailers would be able to afford the opportunity to participate in the R-CISC, the fee schedule based on corporate revenue was applied.
 Retailers joining at the Core level have the opportunity to participate in sharing best practices for information security and risk management, as well as sharing the latest threat intelligence.
-Retailers with the capability to absorb automated feeds and with more sophisticated enterprises have the opportunity to buy up to Core+ levels.
-R-CISC members may join at the Core or Core+ levels.
 Fees are based on annual corporate revenue.
-All organizations are eligible to purchase a Core+ membership upgrade that includes access to exclusive benefits.
 If you would like to be emailed a membership application or learn more information, please email us at email@example.com

-Organizations connected with the following retail and consumer products, goods and services industries are eligible to become Core/Core+ Members of the R-CISC:
+Organizations connected with the following retail and consumer products, goods and services industries are eligible to become Core Members of the R-CISC:

 Other organizations may become Associate Members of the R-CISC, including: